-The gcp:networksecurity/addressGroup:AddressGroup resource, part of the Pulumi GCP provider, defines collections of IP addresses or CIDR ranges for use in firewall policies and Cloud Armor security rules.
+The gcp:networksecurity/addressGroup:AddressGroup resource, part of the Pulumi GCP provider, defines collections of IP addresses or CIDR ranges that can be referenced in firewall policies and Cloud Armor rules.
 This guide focuses on two capabilities: project and organization scoping, and Cloud Armor integration.

-Address groups belong to projects or organizations and are referenced by firewall policies or Cloud Armor rules.
+Address groups reference existing GCP projects or organizations and are consumed by firewall policies or Cloud Armor security policies.
 The examples are intentionally small.
-Combine them with your own firewall policies and security configurations.
+Combine them with your own firewall rules and security policies.

 import * as pulumi from "@pulumi/pulumi";